suishixingkong/CHeaders/README.md

 Version 0.0.7
 -------------
-	- fixed way of include headers, now is more flexible.
+	- Fixed way of include headers, now is more flexible.
 Only a header can be included when the '#include' macro is visible.

 Version 0.0.6
 -------------